kragen/derctuo/transaction-per-call.md

-input parameters, then it becomes possible to use it for memoization — any call to the same function with the same parameters and closure data will necessarily perform the same writes and return the same value, unless one of those reads is out of date.
+input parameters, then it becomes possible to use it for memoization — any call to the same function with the same parameters and closure data will necessarily perform the same writes and return the same value, unless one of those reads is out of date, or execution is nondeterministic.
 So it's valid to just perform those writes and return those results without actually running any of the function's code.
 This is very similar to a build system like `make`, or to Umut Acar's "Self-Adjusting